C++ and CMake

 )

-Always link the imported target (fmt::fmt), not a raw variable like ${FMT_LIBRARIES}.
-Imported targets carry include dirs, compile flags, and transitive deps with them.
+• Always link imported target (fmt::fmt), not raw ${FMT_LIBRARIES}.
+Imported targets carry include dirs, flags, transitive deps.

 6.2 FetchContent

-To pull a dependency at configure time and build it as part of your project:
+• Pull dep at configure time, build as part of your project:

 include(FetchContent)